 Oxytocin meaning is like a hormone of attachment that creates feelings of closeness and calm.
 It is used to reduce bleeding after the delivery of the child, and its injection is used to improve uterus contractions during labour.
 There are other benefits of using it with other medications during pregnancy.
 However, one must ask a pharmacist or doctor before taking it as medication.

-2. What are the main functions of oxytocin in the human body?
+3. What is the function of oxytocin in the body?

-4. What is the specific role of oxytocin during pregnancy and childbirth?
+7. What is the role of oxytocin in social bonding?